city-super/MatrixCity/MatrixCityPlugin/docs/Generate-Trajectory.md

 - Select `Script` and change the `fp` to your local directory.
 ![UE_camera_pose_6](figures/Blender_camera_pose_6.png)

-- Select `Cine_Camera_Actor` and click the `Run` icon. `transforms.json` will be saved in `fp`.
+- Select `Cine_Camera_Actor` and then click the `Run` icon. `transforms.json` will be saved in `fp`.
 The unit of position is m.
 And the rotaton matrix needs to be multiplied by 100 to normalize it.
 You can use [generate_split.py](../../scripts/generate_split.py) to generate files for training.
 ![UE_camera_pose_7](figures/Blender_camera_pose_7.png)